The Organization

 Working Conditions

-- Work is carried out in all buildings owned by the Greater Victoria Housing Society.
+- Work is carried out in all buildings owned by Greater Victoria Housing Society.

 - Frequent lifting and moving of equipment, furniture, and appliances.